Abdullah-608/Ai_Mock_Interview/README.md

 👉 **Dashboard**: Manage and track all your interviews with easy navigation.

 👉 **Responsiveness**: Fully responsive design that works seamlessly across devices.

+👉 **Retake Interview**: You can retake the interview again and again until you score the max

+👉 **Delete Interview**: You can Delete the interview if you don't want  it any more

 And many more, including code architecture and reusability.